TLabAltoh/Unity-SFU-Integration/README.md

 - Play ```Assets/Samples/VRProject/Scenes/MAIN.unity``` on the Unity Editor or build app

 > [!NOTE]
-> The first joiner is treated as the host, but UI operation is only supported in Oculus / PC mode.
+> The first joiner is treated as the host, but World Space UI operation is only supported in Oculus / PC mode.
 The Android mobile client must join after the host joins.

 ### How to move character
 ```PC```: just same as Unity Editor's Scene View.